 Armin Surma is head of personnel development at ETO MAGNETIC GmbH in Stockach and also lecturer for personnel management at FHW / IMB Berlin.
-His area of responsibility is personnel development, potential analyzes, assessments, trainings, Career.
+His area of responsibility is personnel development, potential analyzes, assessments, trainings, Coaching.

 Surma, born in 1964, studied Psychology with a focus on work and organizational psychology in Frankfurt and completed various further qualifications in the field of personnel management, training and coaching.
 Among other things, he was a freelancer Adviser and trainer in the field of management development and head of personnel development at apetito AG.